 Possibly the most widely used method for acquiring secondary research is through articles and other reports found through commercial news sources.
-Options include magazines, newspapers, television news, and other video/audio programming.
+Options include magazines, newspapers, online news sites, television news sites, and other video sites.
 Nearly all of these sources are available online.

 Television News Sites

 Many of the leading television news networks have built elaborate websites and populated these with original materials produced by their own reporters.
 Just as journalists for magazines and newspapers include research information in their print pieces, reporters for television news do the same.
 In many cases television news sites not only present news reports in video format and also in text transcript.

 Online video sites, such as YouTube, may also contain information to aid those gathering research.
 For instance, these site contain news reports, university lectures, presentations on corporate websites, and much more.

 Finally, social media postings may offer links to the location of research conducted by an organization or industry group.